DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

     SET(165)
   ENDIF

-  IFRE(700, 1)  // If a rotary encoder is at position 1, rotate a turntable to step postion 1000
+  IFRE(700, 1)  // If a rotary encoder is at position 1, start ROUTE with ID 123
-    MOVETT(600, 1000, Turn)
+    START(123)
   ENDIF

 LATCH/UNLATCH can be used to maintain the state of a sensor, or can also be used to trigger a virtual sensor to act as a state flag for EX-RAIL.
 As this effects the state of a sensor, it can be tested via IF/IFNOT and will also work with AT/AFTER.